AlicjaC/VMMRdb-simple-CNN/README.md

 ## Main files
 prepare_csv
  - downloads data
- - creates csv file containing labels and paths to photos
+ - creates csv file containing labels and paths to images

 Finished model with data augmentation: to be added